Anastasia-Labs/design-patterns/stake-validator/GLOBAL-STATE.md

 For a simple 1 bit example:

-We design a smart contract that succeeds if the number of genius yield orders processed in the given block is even and fails if it is odd.
+We design a smart contract that succeeds if the number of DEX orders processed in the given block is even and fails if it is odd.
 In this case the global state is just 1 boolean that tracks whether the current number of genius yield orders processed is even or odd.
-We enforce that all orders are counted by adding new validation logic the to the GY order minting contract that enforces either a register or deregister of that stake credential occurs in the tx (ie we enforce the bit is flipped).
+We enforce that all orders are counted by adding new validation logic the to the DEX order minting contract that enforces either a register or deregister of that stake credential occurs in the tx (ie we enforce the bit is flipped).

 For the 1 bit example above checking is trivial: